JakeWharton/docker-gphotos-sync/README.md

 ### Monitoring

-To be notified when sync is failing visit https://healthchecks.io, create a check, and specify the URL to the container using the `CHECK_URL` environment variable.
+To be notified when sync is failing visit https://healthchecks.io, create a check, and specify the ID to the container using the `HEALTHCHECK_ID` environment variable.

 Because the sync can occasionally fail, it's best to set a grace period on the check which is a multiple of your cron period.
 For example, if you run sync hourly give a grace period of two hours.